 The search for the Mexican identity was expressed via the arts.
 The Cárdenas government assisted by bringing education to the people through music, literature and art.
 The great muralists like Diego Rivera and Jose Clemente Orozco came to the fore during this post-revolutionary period.
 Their murals were splashed over public spaces and depicted the stories of the average Mexican.
 The artists once again told the stories of the revolutionary heroes Pancho Villa and Emiliano Zapata, whose legacy had been hidden by previous governments.
 These arts showcased daily Mexican life from the country-sides to the cities; something that was once deemed insignificant was now being honoured.
 Additionally, the visual and oral depictions were very important in a country where many still could not read and write.
 The Mexican people (the indigenous and the poor mestizos) saw themselves represented in these art forms for the first time.
 This brought a new sense of self-worth.
 They had been despised and looked down upon but now they believed in themselves and felt a new respect unknown to them before.

-The story of the Mexican Revolution is rich in narrative and lessons.
+This article is just a brief introduction to the Mexican Revolution.
+The story of this Revolution is rich in narrative and lessons.
 It has been told innumerable times through, textbooks, novels, poems, movies and documentaries.
 It was a time of great upheaval for the Mexican people but it was also a fight for social justice.
 That fight would be relived across Latin America during the 20th century.